WinterWind33/fish-and-plants/README.md

-# fish-and-plants
+# Fish And Plants

-Trying to create an automated greenhouse
+We are trying to automate an aeroponic greenhouse.
+This is a WIP project, more information soon!